 Tripura – Culture and Tradition

-Tripura is one of the third smallest states of India, with boundaries of the state meet Assam and Mizoram and the international borders meet Bangladesh.
+Tripura is one of the third smallest states of India, with boundaries of the state meeting Assam and Mizoram and the international borders meeting Bangladesh.
 Tripura is also included in seven sister states along the North-Eastern border of India.
 Agartala is the capital of Tripura.
-Some states in India are very large, such as Rajasthan and some states are very small, which are difficult to find on the map such as Goa, Sikkim, and Tripura.
+Some states in India are very large, such as Rajasthan and some states are very small and are difficult to find on the map such as Goa, Sikkim, and Tripura.